Skip to Content

 1. Le Grand Cafe De La Poste

 This elegant restaurant is located in the heart of Gueliz and is a great place to experience the authentic local ambiance and a taste of Moroccan culture.
-It is also known for its delicious French cuisine enhanced with Mediterranean touches.

 Location: Google Maps